Would you describe a typical online course?

 You do not need to be present on campus at any point throughout your online course.
-However, if you are in the San Diego area, you are welcome to stop by and use the classroom facilities if need be.
+However, if you are in the San Diego area, you are welcome to stop by and use the Onsite Lab if needed.

 Can I work at my own pace?

 The online courses are 18 days long and include a set of lessons, assignments, and tests with deadlines.
 You can login to the student portal when you have the time to do so, but in order to pass the course, you must meet the deadlines assigned throughout the course.
 This means that the courses cannot be learned at your own pace.

 For online courses, do I have to log in a specific time period throughout the day?

 No, you do not need to login at a specific time.
 You may login the portal at any time.